pchiorean/Indentz/docs/README.md

 ## Shortcuts

+Running a frequently used script from the **Scripts** panel can become annoying, since you have to locate it, then double-click the script.
+You can make the process instantaneous by assigning a keyboard shortcut to it from **Edit > Keyboard Shortcuts... > Product Area > Scripts**.
+My configuration is the following:

 Script | Fn | Script | Fn | Script | Fn
 :--- | ---: | :--- | ---: | :--- | ---:
 **`AlignToTL.jsx`** | Num7 | **`AlignToT.jsx`** | Num8 | **`AlignToTR.jsx`** | Num9